Ship Wake Detection in SAR Images via Sparse Regularization: Experimental Results

 In the second set of experiments, we tested the proposed ship wake detection framework in the context of using different types of priors.
 The results are presented in Table \ref{tab:normComp}.
 The performance metrics in Table \ref{tab:normComp} corresponds to all 28 real SAR images in our data set.
-Examining the values in Table \ref{tab:normComp}, we can clearly state that the inverse problem approach based on the GMC prior achieves the highest performance metrics among all methods tested.
-The percentage accuracy is around 10\% higher than the TV prior, which is second best.
+Examining the values in Table \ref{tab:normComp}, it is obvious to state that the inverse problem approach based on the GMC achieves the highest performance metrics among all methods tested.
+The percentage accuracy is around 10\% higher than the TV, which is the second best.

-ROC curves for all priors are depicted in Figure \ref{fig:rocNorms}.
-Plots for each type of prior show ship wake detection performance via true positive rate (TPR, or Sensitivity) vs. false positive rate (FPR, or 1 - Specificity).
-Examining the plots in Figure \ref{fig:rocNorms}, it can clearly be seen that the proposed GMC based inverse problem method outperforms all other priors in terms of ROC analysis.
+ROC curves for all priors are depicted in Figure \ref{fig:rocNorms} which demonstrates ship wake detection performance via true positive rate (TPR, or Sensitivity) vs. false positive rate (FPR, or 1 - Specificity).
+Examining the plots in Figure \ref{fig:rocNorms}, it can apparently be seen that the proposed GMC based inverse problem method outperforms all other priors in terms of ROC analysis.

 In Figure \ref{fig:normDetection}, we show visual results to assess the ship wake detection performance.
 In Figure \ref{fig:normDetection}-(a) the image for wake 2.2 is shown.
-There are three visually detected wakes corresponding to turbulent wake, one narrow-V wake and one Kelvin wake.
-Specifically, in Figure \ref{fig:normDetection}, for wake image 2.2, GMC and TV based priors detect two out of three visible wakes and discard all invisible wakes, which leads to an 80\% detection accuracy.
+There are three visually detected wakes corresponding to turbulent wake, one arm of narrow V-wake and one Kelvin arm.
+Specifically, in Figure \ref{fig:normDetection}, for wake image 2.2, GMC and TV detect two out of three visible wakes and discard all invisible wakes, which leads to an 80\% detection accuracy.
 For the rest of the priors, detection accuracy is lower, e.g. for $L_{0.5}$ and $L_1$ it is 60\%.